KiranPanesar/MXLCalendarManager/README.md

 MXLCalendarManager
 ==================

-A set of classes used to parse and handle iCalendar (.ICS) files
+A set of classes to parse and handle iCalendar (.ICS) files